Let’s talk brains: We know perimenopause and menopause can impact our brains.

 Do smart stuff with other smart people.
 You’ll enjoy it more, expand your horizons, and possibly protect your neuroplasticity in the process.

 Mindfulness meditation, positivity, reduced stress, and love, sweet love are all good for our brains (and the rest of our bodies).
 All reduce internal inflammation which can deteriorate neural pathways.
-(Find out more about mindfulness meditation here.)
+(Find out more about mood swings in menopause here.)

 Finally, sleep.
 Just as your muscles need rest between exertions, so does your gray matter.
 Chronic lack of sleep causes inflammation that can slow brain recovery and impact… well, pretty much everything: memory, metabolism, attention, function.
 But everything you don’t need your brain to do should be fine!